 - a.
-Monetising some of the assets of the company. - b.
-Looking for Investor to infuse funds in the company. - c.
+Looking for Investor to infuse funds in the company. - b.
 Executing with the Banks for restructuring of borrowings or settlement of loans.

 The company is working aggressively on the said lines to improve its financial/business to achieve the seemless working.